kesiev/stampadia/docs/CODEX.md

   - **The Guardians**: Kill 2 mini-boss and earn bonus XPs.
   - **The Key And The Chest (good)**: Find the key and open one good chest.
   - **The Key And The Chests**: Find the key and open one of two random chests.
+  - **The Landslide**: Free a room from rubbles or prevent it from collapsing to get an reward.
   - **The Linked Rooms**: Walk on a cell and enable another room effect.
   - **The Monk**: Donate 1G to draw one room walls.
   - **The Murderer**: Avenge the dead body or steal its gold?